jadebc/okR/README.md

 ### Creating an assignment

 Start by creating a [problem set](https://github.com/jadebc-berkeley/okR/blob/master/hw01_starter.R) either on an Rscript or Rmarkdown.
 It is recommended to provide a template and starter code for the student, with sections that are intended for student work labeled `">>>>>FILL IN YOUR CODE HERE<<<<<"`.
 At the beginning of each homework assignment, source the appropriate `hw*.ok.R` file and load required packages.
 We recommend sourcing a `setup.R` file from GitHub Gist to prompt package installs and sourcing the *.ok.R autograder file from Gist as well.
-To do so, use `devtools::source_gist(id='', filename='', quiet = TRUE)`. __IMPORTANT:__ _Make sure the only elements in the first 5 lines are comments and `setup.R` sourcing because the first 5 lines are removed from the file in the autograding step._ After sourcing the setup file and autograding file, initialize the autograder by calling `AutograderInit()`, which takes no arguments.
+To do so, use `devtools::source_gist(id='', filename='', quiet = TRUE)`. __IMPORTANT:__ _Make sure the only elements in the first 6 lines are comments and `setup.R` sourcing, because the first 6 lines are removed from the file in the autograding step.
+Be sure to make it clear that students are NOT to edit the first 6 lines._ After sourcing the setup file and autograding file, initialize the autograder by calling `AutograderInit()`, which takes no arguments.

 After each problem, allow students to check their answer with the associated problem checking function that follows the syntax `CheckProblem*()`.
 Calling this function runs the pre-written tests for that problem and sends output to the console.
 Writing these tests is described in the section below.

 At the end of the problem set, include `MyTotalScore()`, which allows the student to see their progress on the assignment so far.

+### Loading Datasets

 If your assignment needs to load in data from a separate file, include these files in your distribution to your students.
 It is recommended to release the assignment as a zip file of the problem set itself along with the datasets, all at the same directory level.
 To ensure proper autograding, include these dataset files in your `grading.zip` when configuring the autograder (detailed below).

+Another option is to have the problem set load the dataset from a url.
+In this case, use `read_csv("http://path/to/my/dataset.csv")`.
+This function is available via the `readR` package, which is included in `tidyverse`.
+This works on any dataset that is available online, and `read_csv(...)` can automatically decompress zip files, which is really nice.
+You can upload your dataset to Github or Github Gists and have your problem set source data from there.
+Read more about [read_csv](http://r4ds.had.co.nz/import.html).

 ### Writing Tests